everscale-actions/tonos-se/README.md

 tonos-se start # Start all necessary applications
 ```

-TONOS SE downloads an application pack for your operating system, unpacks it to '.server' folder inside the CLI tool.
+TONOS SE downloads an application pack for your Operating System, unpacks it to '.server' folder inside the CLI tool.
 Since that moment all files like applications, configuration, data and log files will be placed there.
 You can do deep configuring, backup or experiments if you want.

 ### Basic commands